dana

 Keynote: How to Bargain with a Black Box: Auditing an Algorithmic Pay Change With a Community-Led Audit

-Willy Solis, Vanessa Bain, Dan Calacci, Drew Ambrogi, Danny Spitzberg
+Willy Solis, Vanessa Bain, D Calacci, Drew Ambrogi, Danny Spitzberg

 A real-world community audit of a black-box algorithmic system, the Shipt Calculator impacted workers, organizers and researchers and demonstrates how community-led research can be part of the FAccT community.